 Connectivity Strategy: Staying Connected in Japan

 You need connectivity in Japan.
 Google Maps, translation tools, and transit apps are essential for navigation.
-Three options exist: eSIM, physical SIM card, or pocket WiFi.
+Three options exist: eSIM, physical SIM card, or pocket WiFi—each with different setup complexity and cost curves depending on trip length.

 Choose based on your situation: